RoverWire/ci-starter/README.md

 - Create database for the project and set access on application/config/database.php
 - Install composer dependencies
 - Access to http://yoursite.com/setup
+- Optional: Enable hooks to use whoops on development.

 And that's it!
 Now you can access to /admin area with admin / 123456 credentials.